-All other mobile food units that remain on a property for more than five hours at a time shall comply with the following:
+All other mMobile food cartsunits that remain on a property for more than five hours at a time shall comply with the following:

 - i.
 Standards related to the site - a.
-Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirements; - b.
-Not result in the reduction of landscaping less than the minimum site; - ii.
+Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirementsonsite; - Not result in the reduction of landscaping less than the minimum site and parking lot requirements; - i.
+Maintain continuous compliance with applicable federal, state, and city standards; - ii.
+Comply with the Stormwater and Grading Design Standards; - ii.
 Standards related to the unit. - a.
-Fully screen from view any mechanical or power generating equipment that is separated from and external to the mobile food unit with vegetation or screening at a height equal to or greater than the height of the generating unit; - b.
-Connect to a permanent water source, unless exempted by the City Engineer if utilities are not available; - c.
+Fully Screen-screen from view any mechanical or power generating equipment that is separated from and external to the mobile food unit with vegetation or screening at a height equal to or greater than the height of the generating unitper OCMC 17.62.050.G; - b.
+Comply with materials standards in OCMC 17.62.050.H; - c.
+Comply with OCMC 17.62.050.I for all temporary structures associated with the Mobile food cart units (except for the unit itself); - d.b.
+Connect to a permanent water source, unless exempted by the City Engineer if utilities are not available; - e.c.
 Connect to public sewer.
-This may be achieved through a communal system; - d.
-Connect to a permanent power source; and - e.
+This may be achieved through a communal system; and - d.
+Connect to a permanent power source; and- - f.e.
 Comply with the minimum setbacks and maximum height of the zoning designation.